MicroPasts/baiConsolidationInRstats/readme.md

 This repo contains:

 * R Scripts (generate plots, thank you list, consolidate data, create graphs)
-* The data archives
+* The data archives (zip folders from projects)
-* CSV files of raw and consolidated data
+* CSV files of raw and consolidated data, thank yous and counts.
 * GeoJSON files of consolidated data
-* Plot folder - JPEG images of the plots of BAI drawers.
+* Plot folder - JPEG images of the maps of each BAI drawer; PNG graphs of contributions

+# Usage

+To use these scripts, you will need to install R on your machine.
+Edit the working directory line in each R script file (all meant to be standalone) and then execute them.
+They will then create folders for containing the maps, plots, csv, zip files and json (geo and plain).

 # License